kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 name in ALL_CAPS without the `CAP_` prefix.

 **AllowedCapabilities** - Provides a whitelist of capabilities that may be added to a container.
-The default set of capabilities are implicitly allowed.
+The default set of capabilities is implicitly allowed.
 The empty set means that no additional capabilities may be added beyond the default set. `*` can be used to allow all capabilities.